rbcan/MARsym_paper/README.md

 --

 If you find these workflows useful and use some of them in your study, please cite the following manuscript and the studies that developed the bioinformatic tools within the workflow:
-Ansorge, R., Romano, S., Sayavedra, L., Kupczok, A., Tegetmeyer, H. E., Dubilier, N., Petersen, J., *in prep*
+**Ansorge, R., Romano, S., Sayavedra, L., Kupczok, A., Tegetmeyer, H. E., Dubilier, N., Petersen, J.** Diversity matters: Deep-sea mussels harbor multiple symbiont strains, *in prep*